 - There can be one presenter per accepted abstract.

 - All presenting authors must stand by their poster(s) for their designated standby time.
 There will be no option to change the assigned standby time and poster session.
-Poster sessions will occur on Sunday, Monday, and Tuesday of the meeting.
+Poster sessions will occur on Sunday and Monday of the meeting.
+There will be a designated poster viewing time on Tuesday (no standby times), but all attendees will be encouraged to visit the poster hall.
 Please make plans to attend the meeting in full.

 - Abstracts may not be submitted by mail or email.